Skip to main content

 Samsung Internet 6+FullFull Android support

 Combined market share of fully-supporting browsers: ~99% globally per caniuse.com as of 2026.
-Safe to use unprefixed in production; emit -webkit-filter for belt-and-braces compatibility.
+Safe to use unprefixed in production; emit -webkit-filter for older WebKit compatibility.

 Where CSS Filters Pay Off